Southeast High Speed Rail Corridor

 In total, Dovetail has recorded over 200 archaeological sites and over 4,000 architectural properties at the Phase I level, completed archaeological testing at two dozen sites, conducted extensive architectural analysis of over 200 properties to determine National Register of Historic Places eligibility, crafted almost 300 chains of title, and conducted extensive additional archival research on properties along the entire corridor.

-Beyond technical studies, Dovetail has also completed all compliance for the project, including project initiation, determination of an area of potential effects, resource eligibility, project effect, multiple MOAS, and extensive consulting party dialogues in both Virginia and North Carolina.
+Beyond technical studies, Dovetail has also completed all compliance for the project, including project initiation, determination of an area of potential effects, resource eligibility, project effect, multiple MOAs/Programmatic Agreements, and extensive consulting party dialogues in both Virginia and North Carolina.

 This extensive rail project requires coordination with a number of involved parties, including: